-Cloud Modernization Strategies - Lift-and-shift migration vs temporary burst to cloud
+Cloud modernization strategies - Lift-and-shift migration versus temporary burst to cloud

 Learn about cloud modernization strategies.

-Feature Cloud Burst / Remote Access Strategy Data Replication / Migration Strategy
+Feature Cloud Burst / Remote Access strategy Migration/Data Replication Strategy

 Primary Goal Elastic scaling and temporary peak load handling.
-Extend existing on-premises resources temporarily.
+Extends existing on-premises resources temporarily.
 Resilience, modernization, and geo-availability.
-Move workloads closer to the cloud environment.
+Moves workloads closer to the cloud environment.

 Data Residency Data stays on-premises.
 Only processing or temporary application components move to the cloud.
-Data exists in two or more locations (on-premise and cloud) simultaneously.
+Data exists in two or more locations (on premises and cloud) simultaneously.

 Workload Type Stateless or loosely coupled workloads.
-Compute-intensive tasks, batch processing, web tier scaling (e.g., VDI, render farms).
+Compute-intensive tasks, batch processing, web tier scaling (for example, VDI or render farms).
 Stateful workloads.
-Databases, file systems, applications requiring fast, local data access (e.g., ERP, CRM).
+Databases, file systems, applications requiring fast, local data access (for example, ERP or CRM).

 Latency Tolerance High tolerance for latency.
 Performance depends heavily on the network connection to the on-premises data center.
 Low tolerance for latency.
 Data must be accessible quickly by cloud applications (since the data is local to the cloud environment).

-Implementation Setting up VPNs, dedicated network links (e.g., AWS Direct Connect, Azure ExpressRoute), and configuring firewalls to allow remote access to on-premise databases.
-Implementing Data sync tools (e.g., Cloudera Replication Manager), SAN replication, or specialized software-defined storage.
+Implementation VPNs, dedicated network links (for example, AWS Direct Connect or Azure ExpressRoute), and firewalls configurations to allow remote access to on-premises databases.
+Data synchronization tools (for example, Cloudera Replication Manager), SAN replication, or specialized software-defined storage.

 Cost Driver Network egress fees.
-Moving large amounts of data from the cloud back to on-premise is expensive.
+Moving large amounts of data from the cloud back to on premises is expensive.
 Cloud storage costs.
-Paying for duplicate storage space and the cost of the replication service itself.
+Paying for duplicate storage space and for the replication service itself.

 Management Complexity Network management.
 Ensuring a stable, low-latency, high-bandwidth connection between sites.
 Data consistency management.
 Ensuring data integrity, conflict resolution, and synchronization lag between the two copies.

-Disaster Recovery (DR) Poor/non-existent.
-The cloud is only used for compute; if the on-premise data center fails, the application fails.
+Disaster Recovery (DR) Poor or non-existent.
+The cloud is only used for compute, if the on-premises data center fails, the application fails.
 Excellent.
 The replicated data can be used to instantly spin up services in the cloud (Active-Passive or Active-Active DR).